nuspss18-beep/pitstop-pal-quiz/README.md

 ## Credits

 Created for **NUS Peer Student Supporters (PSS)**.

+The story line is created by Andrew Koh
+The code is mainly GenAI generated and modified by Luke Lou Yu.

 PitStop Pal concept, character framing, and wellness theme are based on the campaign materials used for student engagement.